Skip to main content

 In Practice

-In a health programme, programme managers use monthly monitoring data to decide whether to increase health worker supervision or shift to community-based distribution.
-In a climate adaptation project, midterm evaluation findings about which livelihood activities actually improved farmer resilience prompt a strategy pivot mid-programme.
-In policy work, an advocacy organisation uses evaluation evidence of successful campaigns to inform budget allocation and approach selection.
+In a health program, program managers use monthly monitoring data to decide whether to increase health worker supervision or shift to community-based distribution.
+In a climate adaptation project, midterm evaluation findings about which livelihood activities actually improved farmer resilience prompt a strategy pivot mid-program.
+In policy work, an advocacy organization uses evaluation evidence of successful campaigns to inform budget allocation and approach selection.
 The common pattern: evidence is actively communicated to decision-makers before decisions are made, in formats they can act on, and with clear implications for action.
 Without this intentional linkage, evaluation remains peripheral.

 Related Topics